fefa4ka/linked_ring/README.md

 ## Introduction

 Linked Ring is a C library that provides a data structure called Linked Ring Buffer, designed for scenarios where multiple producers can use a single allocated buffer.
 It offers an efficient and memory-saving alternative to traditional circular buffers by eliminating the need for separate buffers for each producer.

+Read [One Size Fits All: Linked Ring instead of a Ring Buffer](https://medium.com/@fefa4ka/one-size-fits-all-linked-ring-instead-of-a-ring-buffer-d1d69a12bf73) article which delves deeper into the idea behind the Linked Ring Buffer data structure.

 ### Features
 * Efficient utilization of memory by sharing a single buffer among multiple producers.